anderha/create-react-app-material-typescript-recoil/README.md

 ## The idea behind the example

-This example demonstrate how you can use [Create React App](https://github.com/facebookincubator/create-react-app) with [TypeScript](https://github.com/Microsoft/TypeScript).
+This example demonstrates how you can use [Create React App](https://github.com/facebookincubator/create-react-app) with [TypeScript](https://github.com/Microsoft/TypeScript) and [Recoil](https://recoiljs.org/).

 ## Contributors